Who We Are

 The Community Newspaper Project exists to provide local communities with the tools and technical support to build and sustain hyperlocal web-based newspapers with the primary goal of educating residents on important local and regional news, culture and the arts in the areas these enewspapers serve.

-The Community Newspaper Project is to help create and maintain a network of independent community newspapers empowered to be an important informational and educational portal for the needs of those communities.
+The Community Newspaper Project was created to help build and maintain a network of independent community newspapers empowered to be an important informational and educational portal for the needs of those communities.

 Why.
 The decline of rural and regional traditional newspapers is a troubling and permanent trend in American society today.
 Many small communities throughout the country have lost their legacy newspapers, while other towns have seen their local newspaper significantly reduce overall news coverage, particularly in the areas of art and regional culture.